compsci697l/compsci697l.github.io/assignments/assignments2016/assignment2.md

 ### Submitting your work

 To make sure everything is working properly, **remember to do a clean run ("Kernel -> Restart & Run All") after you finish work for each notebook** and submit the final version with all the outputs.
-Whether you work on the assignment locally or using Terminal, once you are done working run the `collectSubmission.sh` script from the `assignment2` directory; this will produce a file called `assignment2.zip`.
-Upload this file to Moodle before the assignment is due.
+Once you are done working, zip all the code and notebooks in a single file and upload it to Moodle.
+On Linux or macOS you can run the provided `collectSubmission.sh` script from `assignment2/` to produce a file `assignment2.zip`.

 ### Q1: Fully-connected Neural Network (30 points)
 The Jupyter notebook `FullyConnectedNets.ipynb` will introduce you to our